How-To: GDB

 Nearly every challenge dissected in this guide used gdb, with a few exceptions.

 gdb has a LOT of features.
 This guide covers the ones that are most commonly used in everyday settings.
-If you want to read more, check out this summary guide.
+If you want to read more, check out .

 Installation